theDarkar/Project_Ball_on_Beam_4/README.md

 Fredrik Siem Taklo

 ---------------------------
-Construction
+Construction (outline)

 Tuesday 29th Jan.
 2019 (?)
 - Bought the rail that ball is going to roll down at Biltema, and brought a plank to build the project on.
 Servo and sensor ordered by Anders Sætermoen
 - Cut off a part of the rail to use as the pillar that the rail pivots on
-- Cut off pieces of the plank so the pillar and servo could have something to stand on to keep the rail higher above the ground, allowing for more freedom of movement
+- Cut off pieces of the plank so the pillar and servo could have something to be placed on to keep the rail higher above the ground, allowing for more freedom of movement
 - Drilled a hole in the end of the two pieces of rail so they could be attached by a screw and rotate
-- Pillar piece had its edges widened so the rail could fit.
+- Pillar piece had its edges widened so the rail could fit between the edges.
 - Attached the two pieces of rail to eachother

 Friday February 1st Feb.
 2019